BlockchainCommons/Gordian/Envelope/Use-Cases/Healthcare.md

 * **Privacy Benefits:** Encryption ensures that the data is closely protected on a few devices.

 Of course, just formatting the data in a open manner isn't enough.
-For Nadia's ToneZone to really fulfill its core goal, the data has to be protected.
+For Nadia's ToneZone to fulfill its core goal, the data has to be protected.

 This is simple with Gordian Envelope.
-All Nadia has to do is to encrypt her wrapped envelope.
+All Nadia has to do is to encrypt her wrapped envelopes for her device data and her account info.
 Then, the data can only be encrypted or decrypted with her symmetric key, which Nadia plans to store both in the ToneZone device and on its mobile app, but nowhere else.

 ```
-"ur:cid/hdcxzoqzispesnbbkohddwbyhtbzzsssdldassamdeeofdtndsaazsjpdtnnvwfnatglbgbnehwe" [
+ur:cid/hdcxzoqzispesnbbkohddwbyhtbzzsssdldassamdeeofdtndsaazsjpdtnnvwfnatglbgbnehwe" [
     "account": ENCRYPTED
     "device": ENCRYPTED
     "hasPubKey": "ur:crypto-pubkeys/lftaadfwhdcxtkzsswonghpdemptcpludkktialnnyzmadtldlbstabwwmecvtfghkckfztldemwtaaddmhdcxryptseesdrjpssbzwmoxwkvleyrnbgnszoatatqzglpaetdelfnbpyglaotlktcyfllubzeh"